-If you are planning to take the GMAT, this article offers essential insights into the score chart, percentiles, and the new scoring architecture.
-It also outlines key exam dates to help you prepare for your educational journey.
+If you are planning to take the GMAT, this article offers essential insights into the score chart, percentiles, and the new scoring architecture, incorporating data from both the initial launch and the August 2024 update.
+It also outlines key exam information to help you prepare for your educational journey.

 You can calculate your total GMAT score now: